Phlebotomy Certification Waldorf, Maryland

 Preparing to take the Certification Exam

 Once you have registered to attempt the certification exam, you should prepare by reviewing examination materials provided to you by the certification agency.
 Every agency has testing materials based on their credentialing exams.
 Be positive to study every day for at least one hour until you are confident in your knowledge.
 Taking practice exams can greatly buildup your chances of passing the official exam.
-NPS provides full review materials, unlimited practice exams and three chances to attempt the final certification exam.
+NPS provides full review materials, unlimited practice exams and one chance to attempt the final certification exam.

 After you have passed the certification exam, your credentials are rapidly inputted in the national registry and a digital copy of your certification is stored in your account.
 Your digital copy, paired with your NPS transcripts, should be downloaded and printed for use as proof of certification.